 Vascular surgeons treat vascular disease in most areas of the body.
 “The only areas we aren't involved with are the heart and the brain,” Dr. Tillman says.

-As a vascular surgeon at The Ohio State University Wexner Medical Center and an associate professor of Surgery at The Ohio State University College of Medicine, Dr. Tillman has explained the risks of major vascular surgery to patients countless times over his 16 years in the field.
-To be able to eliminate complications that can come from blocking off the blood flow with clamps would make vascular procedures much less risky.
+As a vascular surgeon at The Ohio State University Wexner Medical Center and a professor of Surgery in The Ohio State University College of Medicine, Dr. Tillman has explained the risks of major vascular surgery to patients countless times over his 16 years of practice.
+Eliminating complications that can come from blocking the blood flow with clamps would make vascular procedures much less risky.

 Your vascular surgery questions answered